About us | Contact us | Testimonials | FAQs

-Northern Laos
+Northern Laos Travel Guide

-For many, the lofty mountains and sheer riverine valleys of Northern Laos truly sum up the dreamy and exotic nature of the entire country.
+For many, the lofty mountains and sheer riverine valleys of northern Laos truly sum up the dreamy and exotic nature of the entire country.

 Bisected by the Mekong River, the north attracts the bulk of backpackers and travellers who make it to Laos, but with the urban centres widely dispersed, the roads rough and the rivers slow, with a couple of exceptions this part of Laos is never too crowded.